Eric J. Nestler

-Eric J. Nestler is the Nash Family Professor of Neuroscience, Director of the Friedman Brain Institute, and Dean for Academic Affairs at the Icahn School of Medicine at Mount Sinai and Chief Scientific Officer of the Mount Sinai Health System.
+Eric J. Nestler is the Interim Dean as well as Nash Family Professor of Neuroscience and Psychiatry at the Icahn School of Medicine at Mount Sinai and Chief Scientific Officer and Executive Vice President of the Mount Sinai Health System.
 His research is focused on a molecular approach to drug addiction and depression.

-He is the co-author of four books and more than 650 peer-reviewed articles, and he serves as principal investigator on 6 NIH grants.
+He is the co-author of four books and more than 725 peer-reviewed articles, and he serves as principal investigator or co-principal investigator on 6 NIH grants.

 Biography

 Education

 Nestler is a graduate of Herricks High School in New Hyde Park, New York.
 He received his B.A., his Ph.D. and his M.D. from Yale University, where he performed his doctoral research in the laboratory of Paul Greengard.
 He completed his residency in psychiatry at both McLean Hospital in Massachusetts and Yale in 1987.

 Career

-Nestler served as Director of the Abraham Ribicoff Research Facilities, as the Founding Director of the Division of Molecular Psychiatry at Yale until 2000, and as Chairman of the Department of Psychiatry at the University of Texas Southwestern Medical Center at Dallas.
-He joined Mount Sinai in 2008.
+Nestler served as Director of the Abraham Ribicoff Research Facilities, and as the Founding Director of the Division of Molecular Psychiatry, at Yale until 2000, and as Chair of the Department of Psychiatry at the University of Texas Southwestern Medical Center at Dallas.
+He joined Mount Sinai in 2008 as Chair of Neuroscience (2008-2016) and Founding Director of The Friedman Brain Institute (2008-2025), which he and his colleagues built into one of the foremost neuroscience institutes in the world.
+In 2016, Nestler was named Dean for Academic and Scientific Affairs and was named Interim Dean in 2025.
 He has served on the Boards of Scientific Counselors of the National Institute on Drug Abuse and of the National Institute on Alcohol Abuse and Alcoholism, on the National Advisory Mental Health Council for the National Institute of Mental Health, the National Advisory Drug Abuse Council for the National Institute on Drug Abuse, as Council Member of the American College of Neuropsychopharmacology (for which he served as president in 2011) and the Society for Neuroscience (for which he served as president in 2017).
-He is a member of the Scientific Advisory Board of the Brain & Behavior Research Foundation (BBRF, previously NARSAD) and of One Mind (previously International Mental Health Research Organization), as well as a past member of the Board of Directors of the McKnight Endowment Fund in Neuroscience.
-He was elected to the Institute of Medicine (now National Academy of Medicine) in 1998 and the American Academy of Arts and Sciences in 2005.
+He chairs the Depression Task Force of the Hope for Depression Research Foundation, co-chairs the Scientific Advisory Board of One Mind (previously International Mental Health Research Organization), is a scientific council member of the Brain & Behavior Research Foundation (BBRF, previously NARSAD), and a past member of the Board of Directors of the McKnight Endowment Fund in Neuroscience.
+He was elected to the Institute of Medicine (now National Academy of Medicine) in 1998, the American Academy of Arts and Sciences in 2005, and the National Academy of Sciences in 2025.